 The Greenville City (SC) Fire Department created this short video to show the how effective home fire sprinkler systems are when it comes to controlling fire, enhancing life safety, and preventing smoke and fire damage.
 Take a few minutes to watch this enlightening video, and consider installing a residential fire sprinkler system in your next home.

 Outdoor grilling can quickly become a dangerous activity if you forget to focus on safety.
 For some quick grilling safety tips from the National Fire Protection Association, click here.
 You can also watch this short video with some simple grilling safety reminders:

 Crossing a street deserves a moment of silence.
 Watch this video to learn more:

 Additional Safety Information

 Need more information on fire and life safety topics?
-Use these links to access additional fire and life safety information:
+Use these links to access additional fire and life safety information and resources:

 Carbon Monoxide Alarms